 Every organization needs a sales and marketing function.
 Even non profits, governments and hospitals must identify their customers, manage the relationships, and deliver a good or service in exchange for funds.

-Once you have cash coming in you must account for that cash and complete your tax return, which means you need an accounting process.
+Once you have cash coming in you must account for that cash and complete your tax return, which means you need accounting policies and procedures .
 Accounting operates on technology, so in a small company a technology process often time is part of accounting (unless you are a technology company and then it is part of product development).

 Next comes your product or service delivery process that you collected money for.
 You have to deliver it and deliver it well, with a quality process, or else you won’t get more money from your customers in the future.